stumpylog/gotenberg-client/docs/roadmap.md

 - Ability to iterate through the zip file contents in some way
 - Ability to write the response to some given output location?

+## Missing Routes/Options

+- Missing the configuration of the units of page size, currently it is always inches